-The client must request these FICO credit scores for each borrower from each of the three major credit repositories..
+The client must request these FICO credit scores for each borrower from each of the three major credit repositories.

-A soft pull credit report, that includes all the above requirements, is allowed on non-credit qualifying VA IRRRLs only.
+A single-bureau soft pull credit report, is allowed on non-credit qualifying VA IRRRLs and FHA Streamlines only.

 AUS Credit Scores